ruizdurazo/ruizdurazo/notes/on-story/index.md

 ### A Good Story

-And so, roughly, a good story looks something like this:
+A good story more or less looks something like this:

 1. A **protagonist** has a strong **desire** either inherently, or as a result of an **inciting incident**.
 2. But there’s a formidable **antagonist** in the way.